About Fishing Charters in the Florida Keys

-This resort is a well-kept secret among those who like to go fishing in the Keys.
-This resort on Duck Key is the perfect launching point for all kinds of fishing trips.
+This marina is famous among those who like to go fishing in the Keys.
+This marina on Islamorada is the perfect launching point for all kinds of fishing trips.
 Fish can be caught all year round, and the selection in this area includes some of the most exciting sportfish such as marlin and swordfish.

 This is one of the best launching points for deep sea fishing in the Keys.
 Private charters set off all year round to fish the massive migratory channel known as “The wall”.
 When you’re not out fishing, the beaches here are some of the finest in the world, and the island includes a 500-acre park for exploration.

 We can find captains for nearly every location in the Florida Keys, including these ones.